 However, it's not just bankers that our government should take a real interest in.
 The huge land banks, the suggestions of acting like cartels, increasing unemployment in the building trade and the claims that our three million new homes target won't be met should pique our interest.

 There is an easy solution - a national building company.
 A quick bit of legislation to force open auctions on any land which has uncompleted planning permission or is vacant, mixed with a healthy dose of short selling on a builder and any other trick we can find in order to snap it up cheaply and we could be well on our way.
 Flood the market with cheap and environmentally friendly homes and most voters will thank you, especially if they can get a decent mortgage from their friendly national bank.
-It will also give a much needed boost to unemployment.
+It will also give a much needed boost to employment.

 However, we can do better.
 Since all the banks that have gone bust or needed emergency funding had their accounts signed off by one of the big four accountancy firms, it is quite clear that tax auditing isn't working as it should.
 So let's nationalise that industry too by introducing new legislation such that the tax office is the only one entitled to audit and sign off accounts.
 It's an entire new revenue opportunity for the government.

 Why are we being so soft?
-The government should be embarking on rape, pillage and plunder of the banking, building and other communities and not handing over pots of gold to them.
+The government should be embarking on pillage and plunder of the banking, building and other communities and not handing over pots of gold to them.
 The government could really clean up here and get some quality assets at knockdown prices.
 With a bit of cunning it could probably get them for free.

 The tax-payer shouldn't be seen as an easy option but instead a ruthless operator.
 Ask yourself what would happen if the government finances were run by Warren Buffet.
 Do you see Berkshire Hathaway offering to bail out the industry or is it using the current situation to make handsome investments.
 Why should the government be any different?